UK Stocks-Factors to watch on June 26

 * Renault drops as CEO targeted in diesel probe (Adds closing prices)

-LONDON, June 26 Britain's FTSE 100 futures contract rose 0.2 percent by 0625 GMT on Thursday, with European equities expected to bounce back from the previous session's retreat and track gains in Wall Street.
+LONDON, June 26 Britain's FTSE 100 index is seen opening 15 to 18 points higher, or up by 0.3 percent, on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index ended down 0.8 percent at 6,733.62 points - its lowest close since April 28.